bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-04-26-newsletter.md

     Additional feedback is requested from anyone using the BIP35 `mempool` message for any purpose.
-You can reply to either the mailing list post or the PR linked previously.
+You can reply to either the mailing list post or the PR linked previously. {% assign timestamp="0:41" %}

 ## Selected Q&A from Bitcoin Stack Exchange